-- MSA is accepting reservations for our 3 spaces (Black House, Gender and Sexuality Resource Center, and the Multicultural Center) for events beginning on January 24, 2022.
+- MSA is currently accepting reservations for our 3 spaces (Black House, Gender and Sexuality Resource Center, and the Multicultural Center) for the Fall Quarter.

 - Use this form to submit an MSA room reservation request.

 - Please review our building policies and procedures.
 By submitting a request form, you agree to follow policies and procedures when using MSA spaces for formal and informal purposes.

 This form does not serve as the official confirmation of a room request reservation.
 All requests are subject to review.
 Please allow MSA staff respond at least 1 week to respond to your request.

 MSA’s spaces were won through the courage and determination of student activists to honor the needs of the communities we serve.
 We ask you to be mindful of the unique legacy of each space when submitting your reservation request.

 Since the early 1970’s, the “Black House” has been a home away from home for Black students at Northwestern.
 The University created the space in fall 1968 as part of its agreement with students to end the Bursar’s Office takeover in April of that same year.
 In the “Black Student Statement and Petition to Northwestern University Administrators, April 22, 1968,” students wrote: “We demand a Black Student Union, a place to be used for social and recreational activities. ...
 Black students have nothing at Northwestern to call our own.
 We need a place where we will feel free to come and to go as we please.”
 Since 1968, and then when the Black House moved in 1972, the Black House has been and continues to be that place.